-In order that the ghost beam loss from the recycling cavity AR coated faces (surface 2) be small compared to the arm cavity (visibility) loss their reflectivity should be $\leq 50$ ppm with a best effort to ahieve $\leq 20$ ppm.
-Allowing a large margin, this AR loss limit is consistent with required RC total loss budget (section 4.2.2.6).
-This bound can still provide for reasonable diagnostic (assuming the low power modes described in 1.3 of LIGO-T070247-01) signal level (see 4.2.2.7.4), and allow a coating design whose reflectivity is inherently insensitive to surface position variations of coating layer thickness.
-The ETM AR coating is required to be $\leq 500$ ppm at 1064 nm, which allows for light to transmit through for diagnostics, and between 0.1% and 2% at 532 nm, which allows for the lock and alignment interferometer.
+In order that the ghost beam loss from the recycling cavity AR coated faces (surface 2) be small compared to the arm cavity (visibility) loss their reflectivity should be \leq 50 ppm.
+This bound can still provide adequate signal for control (but see 4.2.2.6.4) and diagnostics and allow a coating design whose reflectivity is inherently insensitive to surface position variations of coating layer thickness.